sensu/sensu-docs/content/sensu-go/5.21/reference/agent.md

 | keepalive-critical-timeout |      |
 --------------------|------
 description         | Number of seconds after a missing keepalive event until the agent is considered unresponsive by the Sensu backend to create a critical event.
 Set to disabled (`0`) by default.
-If the value is not `0`, it must be greater than or equal to `5`. type                | Integer default             | `0` environment variable   | `SENSU_KEEPALIVE_CRITICAL_TIMEOUT`
+If the value is not `0`, it must be greater than or equal to `5`.<br>{{% notice note %}}**NOTE**: The agent maps the `keepalive-critical-timeout` value to the [`event.check.ttl` attribute](../events/#checks) when keepalive events are generated for the Sensu backend to process.
+The `event.check.ttl` attribute is useful for using time-based event filters to reduce alert fatigue for agent keepalive events.
+{{% /notice %}}
+type                | Integer
+default             | `0`
+environment variable   | `SENSU_KEEPALIVE_CRITICAL_TIMEOUT`